jovotech/jovo-framework/docs/02_building-a-voice-app/output.md

 Jovo uses a package called [i18next](https://www.npmjs.com/package/i18next) to support multilanguage voice apps.

+#### Language Resources

+i18n works by separating the content (the text/speech) from the application logic.

 To get started, create an object called `languageResources` in your `index.js` file, like this:

 ```